Estrogen Dominance: A Complete Functional Medicine Guide To This Common Hormone Imbalance

 - Hair loss

-How do I know if I have estrogen dominance?
+How can I find out if I have estrogen dominance inflammation?

 These labs look at sex hormones like estrogen, progesterone, and testosterone as well as cortisol levels and your HPA-axis function.

+So can you reverse estrogen dominance?
 Since estrogen dominance occurs because there is a dysfunction with how your body is designed to normally operate, we need to determine how to get back to baseline.
-In functional medicine we look at lab work and your overall health case including lifestyle triggers to determine exactly what dysfunction is happening and manifesting into estrogen dominance.
+In functional medicine, we look at lab work and your overall health case including lifestyle triggers to determine exactly what dysfunction is happening and manifesting into estrogen dominance.

 Although every person’s health case is unique, there are a few tools that can help you rebalance estrogen levels by addressing the most common triggers of estrogen dominance.